dj-urg/digital-methods-coding-introduction/working-with-git.md

 - **Collaboration**: Multiple people can work on the same project simultaneously, merging their contributions seamlessly.
 - **Backup and Sharing**: GitHub provides an online backup for your code and makes it easy to share with others.

+Using code from GitHub allows you to tap into a vast repository of knowledge and solutions created by developers worldwide, saving you time and effort.
+Instead of starting from scratch, you can find existing code that solves similar problems, learn from it, and adapt it to fit your needs.
+This collaborative approach accelerates your learning and development process, fosters innovation by building on the work of others, and creates a community where ideas are shared freely, helping everyone create better, more efficient solutions.

 #### 2. Setting Up a GitHub Account

 Before you can clone a repository, you need a GitHub account.
 Follow these steps to create one: